 Assert status codes, fields, strings, ranges, null checks, and response times with expressive operators.

 Extract values from responses and use them in subsequent requests.
-Build full API flows with ease.
+For isolated test runs, pass missing values explicitly with --variables.

 Tag suites, filter by tag, or run specific suites and individual tests.
 Run only what matters.